 High Creek Lake is on the west side of the Bear River Range crest.
 It is directly east of Cherry Peak.
 There is a trail that descends from the saddle to the north of Naomi Peak.
 It is signed and goes over the east ridge of Cherry Peak.
 There are two other routes that go to the lake from High Creek Canyon and Cherry Canyon on the west side of the range.

 Providence Lake is nestled below the large east face of Providence Peak.
 A rugged jeep trail is located near it and can be reached directly from Providence Canyon to the southwest.
 This trail also goes to the summit of Logan Peak to the northwest.

 Worm Lake is located east of Bloomington Lake.
 Access is from the south fork of Bloomington Creek.
 A side road goes to the Midland Trail and Worm Lake.
 The trail is difficult to find.
 The lake is small and dries up by mid-summer.
-There is a little over 1,000 feet of elevation gain to the lake.
+There is about a thousand feet of elevation gain.